Develop your skills to create sophisticated architectural projects

 JumpStart Summer Institute – Introduction to Architecture Program Overview

-- Multiply, Array and Transform: Students will then multiply and situate those components within simple geometric arrays as a vehicle for further speculations on architectural space, form, order, and the inter-relationships of objects and fields.
-Concurrently students will transform a zone within that array (comprising at least two adjacent components,) and rethink construction logics through idea-driven model-making.
+Students will explore and materialize formations and constituents of architectural thresholds and kit of parts in three phases, framed by analysis of the Monsanto House of the Future.
+Students will then multiply and situate those components within simple geometric arrays as a vehicle for further speculations on architectural space, form, order, and the inter-relationships among objects and fields.
+Concurrently, students will transform a zone within that array and rethink construction logics through idea-driven model-making.
+Ultimately, this exercise will result in designing an ADU that sits next to the Monsanto House on a typical 100×50’ LA site.

 For questions about the program curriculum, please contact summer@aud.ucla.edu.